rage/programming-23/data/part-12/3-functional-programming.md

 </sample-output>

-As you can see above, the `map` function accepts both an anonymous lambda function and a named function defined with the `def` keyword.
+As you can see from the examples above, the `map` function accepts both an anonymous lambda function and a named function defined with the `def` keyword.

 We could achieve the same result with a list comprehension: